-2018 - Formed in New Jersey, with headquarters in Asbury Park.
+2018 - Formed in New Jersey, with main offices in downtown Asbury Park.

-2019 - A performance event introducing OmniARTS to the Ocean Grove and Asbury Park New Jersey communities was shared featuring collaborating visual and musical artists.
+2019 - A performance event introducing OmniARTS to the Ocean Grove and Asbury Park, NJ communities was shared featuring collaborating visual and musical artists.

 2020 - In response to the pandemic, the Lean On Me concert series provided emergency relief to freelance artists, essential workers, and isolated individuals.
 This unprecedented 3-part virtual concert series sponsored collaboration between artists of multiple disciplines around the world, in performances embodying song requests made by essential workers.